jckuri/Object_Detection_in_Urban_Environment/README.md

 git clone https://github.com/jckuri/Object_Detection_in_Urban_Environment.git
 ```

-You can download the dataset by running this command `sh run_download_process.sh`.
-And then you can split the dataset by running this command `sh run_create_splits.sh`.
+Install `gcloud` by running the commands: `curl https://sdk.cloud.google.com | bash` and `gcloud auth login`.
+Then, download the dataset by running this command `sh run_download_process.sh`.
+Split the dataset by running this command `sh run_create_splits.sh`.

-Alternatively, you can skip the 2 previous processes by cloning the github repository of the dataset outside of the project directory: `git clone https://github.com/jckuri/Object_Detection_in_Urban_Environment_DATASET.git`
+Alternatively, you can skip the previous instructions in the last paragraph by cloning the github repository of the dataset outside of the project directory: `git clone https://github.com/jckuri/Object_Detection_in_Urban_Environment_DATASET.git`

 Execute the command `sh clean_training_dir.sh` in order to create the directory `$TRAINING_DIR` and copy the pretrained model.